Home

 Digital Coaxial Cable

-By far the best Freeview signal booster is a fully screened digital TV compatible masthead aerial amplifier which should be installed close to the TV aerial, powered up the coaxial cable by means of a separate masthead power supply unit (included with the Wolsey amplifier) situated behind your main TV.
+By far the best Freeview signal booster is a fully screened masthead aerial amplifier which should be installed close to the TV aerial, powered up the coaxial cable, by means of a separate power supply unit (included with the Labgear KIT125V amplifier), situated behind your main TV.

-If you have an indoor TV aerial then the masthead amplifier should be fitted in the loft into the coaxial cable line, about 1 metre from the aerial.
-A masthead TV amplifier is usually powered up the coaxial cable from a separate mains power supply close to your TV.
+If you have an indoor TV aerial then the masthead amplifier should be fitted in the loft, into the coaxial cable line, about 1 metre from the aerial.

-More expensive types of Freeview compatible digital TV aerial amplifier sometimes incorporate advanced GaAsFet devices which benefit from high gain and very low noise as well as having excellent interference rejection.
-GaAsFet masthead amplifiers can really help boost extreme fringe area Freeview reception and solve DTT reception problems.
+More expensive types of Freeview aerial amplifier sometimes incorporate advanced GaAsFet devices.
+These benefit from high gain and very low noise, as well as having excellent interference rejection.
+GaAsFet masthead amplifiers can really help boost extreme fringe area Freeview reception and solve reception problems.
 This type of signal amplifier is ideal where Freeview picture breakup or freezing is experienced.

-Masthead TV amplifiers (masthead digital TV signal boosters) can significantly improve Freeview reception in weak signal areas, giving far more improvement than a set back TV signal booster.
-The reason for this is a masthead amplifier amplifies the UHF digital TV signal right at your aerial, before any signal is lost by the coaxial cable downlead.
+Masthead TV amplifiers can significantly improve Freeview reception in weak signal areas, giving far more improvement than a set back TV signal booster.
+The masthead amplifier amplifies the UHF digital TV signal right at your aerial, before any signal is lost by the coaxial cable downlead.
 This improves the all-important signal-to-noise ratio of your aerial system and boosts digital TV reception in weak signal areas.

 Available with 4, 6 or 8 outputs the popular Slx distribution amplifier (pictured left) is suitable for boosting and distributing both Freeview digital TV and Sky around your home.